medouzer/pomotask/README.md

    - Copy these static files to a location accessible by your web server (e.g., Apache, Nginx).
    - Configure your web server to serve these static files.
 If you're using Nginx, you can create a new server block and specify the root directory as the `/build` directory.

-3. **Configure Reverse Proxy (Optional):**
-   - If your backend and frontend are hosted on separate servers or domains, you may need to configure a reverse proxy to route requests from the frontend to the backend.
-This can be done using Nginx or other web server software.

-4. **Domain Configuration (Optional):**
-   - If you have a custom domain name, make sure to update your DNS settings to point to the IP address of your server or hosting provider.

-5. **SSL Configuration (Optional):**
-   - If you're serving the frontend over HTTPS, ensure that your web server is properly configured to use SSL certificates.
-You may need to update your server configuration to enable SSL and specify the paths to your SSL certificate and key files.

-### Final Steps

-1. **Testing:**
-   - Once both the backend and frontend are deployed, thoroughly test the application to ensure everything is working as expected.
-Test all functionalities, including creating tasks, moving cards between lists, and using the Pomodoro timer.

-2. **Monitoring and Maintenance:**
-   - Set up monitoring tools to track the performance and uptime of your application.
-Monitor server resources, database queries, and API response times.
-   - Establish a maintenance plan for regular updates and backups.
-Schedule routine maintenance to apply security patches, upgrade dependencies, and perform backups of your data.

-3. **Scaling (Optional):**
-   - As your user base grows, consider implementing scalability solutions to handle increased traffic and workload.
-This may involve deploying additional server instances, using load balancers, or optimizing database performance.

-4. **Documentation:**
-   - Document the deployment process, including any custom configurations or setup steps.
-This will make it easier for future developers to understand and maintain the application.

 Following these deployment instructions should help you successfully deploy the TaskMeister application to a production environment.
 Make sure to adapt the steps based on your specific hosting environment and requirements.